Investigational Tumor-Infiltrating Lymphocyte Therapy in Solid Tumors

 What are CAR T-cell therapy and TIL cell therapy?

-CAR T-cell therapy is a type of cell therapy that is currently approved to treat cancers of the blood.2 In CAR T-cell therapy, a patient’s T cells are taken from the blood and changed in a laboratory to create CAR, a specific type of protein.
+CAR T-cell therapy is a type of cell therapy that is currently approved to treat cancers of the blood, called hematological cancers.2 In CAR T-cell therapy, a patient’s T cells are taken from the blood and changed in a laboratory to create CAR, a specific type of protein.
+Modified T-cells used in CAR T-cell therapy are designed to detect a single (1) specific protein.
 A large number of these modified T cells are grown in the laboratory and then returned to the patient’s body by intravenous (IV) infusion.
-This additional protein allows T cells to attach to specific proteins on the surface of cancer cells, which improves the ability of T cells to attack and destroy cancer cells.2
+This additional protein allows T cells to attach to a specific protein on the surface of cancer cells, which improves the ability of T cells to attack and destroy cancer cells.2 This is an option for patients with blood cancers, which typically have a single protein to target.
+However, for solid tumors, targeting a single (1) tumor marker is not enough.
+These solid tumor markers are diverse and unique to each person; in fact, fewer than 1% of these tumor markers are the same among different patients.
+Therefore, a therapeutic approach is needed that allows for multi-protein targeting, or the ability to recognize a multitude of patient-specific tumor proteins.

 Why might investigational TIL therapy be an option for solid tumors?

 TIL therapy is unlike other cell therapies.2 CAR T-cell therapy is designed to recognize a specific protein found on cancer cells before being returned to the patient, where they can then attack the cancer.
-Because TILs are taken directly from a patient’s tumor, they may recognize many of the unique targets on the surface of cancer cells.
-The idea behind this approach is that the TILs that are in or near the tumor already can recognize tumor cells.2 They don’t have to be modified to recognize the tumor.
-This is a key advantage, because cancer cells often can evade the immune system by effectively “hiding” from one target at a time.5 Often, too few TILs may be present to kill the tumor cells or to overcome the signals that the tumor releases to suppress the immune system.
+Because TILs are taken directly from a patient’s tumor, they may recognize many of the unique targets specifically expressed on the surface of their tumor cells.
+The idea behind this approach is that the TILs that are in or near a specific tumor already can recognize and mount a response to unique proteins expressed by these tumor cells.2 They don’t have to be modified to recognize the tumor.
+This is a key advantage, because cancer cells often can evade the immune system by effectively “hiding” from one target at a time.7 The ability of TILs to recognize and respond to multiple tumor proteins decreases the likelihood of tumor cells evading the immune response by altering the expression of a single tumor-specific protein.6 Often, too few TILs may be present to kill the tumor cells or to overcome the signals that the tumor releases to suppress the immune system.

 What can we learn from the patient experience with TIL therapy being studied in clinical trials?